chesslogic8/chesslogic8/README.md

 Rust is objectively the god lang ... at leat till Ai poops out something superior.

 @LaurieWired is the only good tech person on youtube.
 The rest are inept con artists.

+Php and Go are mind viruses.
+The easy way is touted as the best way.
+That is silly.
+With Ai, there is no excuse to not use Rust.

+Zig, the "nonprofit" is just another money laundering scam.
+MOST nonprofits are a huge scam.
+Having a 4 person "team" make financial gain is NOT how to properly run a lang.
+It is more like a crypto coin scam.